zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/filtering-overview.md

 # Filtering Explained

-Milvus provides powerful filtering capabilities that enable precise querying of your data.
+Zilliz Cloud provides powerful filtering capabilities that enable precise querying of your data.
 Filter expressions allow you to target specific scalar fields and refine search results with different conditions.
-This guide explains how to use filter expressions in Milvus, with examples focused on query operations.
+This guide explains how to use filter expressions in Zilliz Cloud clusters, with examples focused on query operations.
 You can also apply these filters in search and delete requests.

 ## Basic operators{#basic-operators}

-Milvus supports several basic operators for filtering data:
+Zilliz Cloud supports several basic operators for filtering data:

 - **Comparison Operators**: `==`, `!=`, `>`, `\<`, `>=`, and `<=` allow filtering based on numeric, text, or date fields.